Definition of adverse selection

 Adverse selection explained for insurance

-- A company selling life insurance will find that people at higher risk of death will be more willing to take out life insurance.
+- A company selling life insurance will find that people at higher risk of death will be much more willing to want to buy life insurance.
 If the insurance company charges an average price, but only high-risk consumers buy – they will make a loss.

 - A company insuring cars will find those living in high crime areas will be more likely to want to get car insurance.
 Again if the average cost is charged, it can lead to insurance firm losing out.

 Consequences of adverse selection

-- Low-risk customers may not want to buy because it is relatively too expensive – leading to a missing market.
+- Low-risk customers may not want to buy because it istoo expensive for their needs – leading to a missing market.

 - Firms may invest considerable time in identifying which groups of consumers are higher risk.

 Adverse selection in health insurance

 Suppose an insurance firm offered health insurance to the general public.
 It is likely to have the highest take-up rate amongst unhealthy people – people who don’t exercise, people who smoke.
 They are the group most likely to need health care; therefore, it makes sense for them to take out insurance.
 Healthy people are less likely to take out health insurance – if the price of health insurance is determined by the average unhealthy person.

 If insurance premiums are based on the needs of smokers, then the premiums will be high.
-Therefore, there is no incentive for healthy people to take out the insurance.
+Therefore, there is no incentive for healthy people to take out insurance.

 Adverse selection for buyers